 - Identify objectives for dual enrollment such as career exploration, transferable credits, or general education requirements

 Step 2: Help the student apply to HFC

 - Apply to HFC

 - Students who have applied to HFC previously should log in using their email and password they used when they initially applied to HFC.
 Please note this is not their HFC student portal login info.

-- Students applying to dual enroll for the first time will receive an email within 1-2 business days with instructions on how to set up their HFC student account.
+- Students applying to dual enroll will receive an email within 1-2 business days with instructions on how to set up their HFC student account.

 - Returning dual enroll students will be able to use their established HFC login credentials.

 Step 3: Determine whether the student needs course placement